RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-11-homebrew-fundamentals.markdown

 Spend enough time developing software on Mac OS X, and you will eventually need to install libraries that were written for Unix, but not specifically for OS X. Fortunately we have [Homebrew](http://brew.sh/), which makes it easier to install Unix libraries on the Mac.

 ###Why Homebrew?
-Before installing any new software, it is helpful to know what to expect from it.
+Before installing any new software, it is helpful to have a clear view of _why_ we need it.

 Homebrew is a package manager.
-It differes from earlier package managers like [Fink](http://www.finkproject.org/) and [MacPorts](http://www.macports.org/) because it is written in Ruby and based on Git.
+It differs from earlier package managers like [Fink](http://www.finkproject.org/) and [MacPorts](http://www.macports.org/) because it is written in Ruby and based on Git.
 The Ruby/Git foundation means that developers from around the planet can easily contribute to Homebrew's growth.

 Before package managers, developers who needed a particular library would have to: